Software Option for Standard and

 loading patterns

-- Loadings for straight or curved
+- Generates loadings for straight or curved

 carriageways

-- Facility to accomodate changes in
+- Facility to accommodate changes in

 design codes